korchasa/golangci-intestonly/README.md

 - **Reduced Maintenance**: Fewer lines of code means less to maintain
 - **Improved Build Times**: Remove unnecessary code from compilation
 - **Better Documentation**: Clarify what code is actually used in production
+- **Customizable**: Adapt to your codebase's specific needs via configuration

 ## License